JNisk/AncesTrim/README.md

 folder.
 To run the script, type the following on the command line:

 ```
-python ancestrim.py --folder [folder name] --raw [raw file name]
+python ancestrim.py --outfolder [folder name] --raw [raw file name]
 --register [register file name] --out [output file name] --gen [N]
 ```

-The folder name indicates the location of the input files and the destination of the output files.
-As for now, the use of the folder parameter is mandatory and there is no possibility to have the input and output files in different folders.
+The outfolder name indicates the destination of the output files.
+Optionally, an `--infolder` parameter can be used to indicate the location of the input files.
 The raw and register file names refer to the input files, e.g. `example1_raw.txt` and `example1_register.txt.`

 The output file name is the intended name for the files that will be produced.
 Do not include any filename extensions in this, as they will